samagra-comms/docker-deploy/readme.md

     ![](media/gitpod-ss-1.png)

-3. If you don't have encryption key please contact the [administrator](#contact-administrator) for `ENCRYPTION_KEY` and paste in gitpod terminal
+3. While the script is running, You will be asked to enter encryption key, contact the [administrator](#contact-administrator) and get this.

-4. If you want to setup netcore configurations, [click here](#whatsapp-flow)
+4. If you are asked to enter Netcore Whatsapp Auth Token, Source, URI, enter the details if you have any else press enter.
+[Click here](#whatsapp-flow) to check the whatsapp configuration for netcore.

 5. After configuration, it will take time for cloning and container creation **Around 45 Minutes**